 - They are 100% recyclable and they do not contain chlorofluorocarbon (CFC), hydro-chlorofluorocarbon (HCFC) or hydro-fluorocarbon (HFC).

-- They exhibit excellent grip to concrete or to adhesive mortars as they can be manufactured by removing the extrusion surface and/or in the form of textured, rhomboidal surface (e.g. Styropan XPS ETICS EMB).
+- They exhibit excellent adhesion to concrete or mortars as they can be manufactured without the extrusion skin and/or in the form of embossed, rhomboidal surface (e.g. Styropan XPS ETICS EMB).

 XPS products are applied to a building from its foundations to its roof, indicative application fields: